 The full-time staff members of Little League Baseball and Softball work with District Administrators, their assistants, and local league officials in developing new leagues, coordinating tournaments, and assisting in the overall operation of a local league program.
-The District Administrators report to the Regional Director, of which there are five in the United States (Warner Robins, Georgia; San Bernardino, California; Zionsville, Indiana; Bristol, Connecticut; and Waco, Texas), as well as in Puerto Rico; Canada; Japan; and Poland.
+The District Administrators report to the Regional Director, of which there are five in the United States (Warner Robins, Georgia; San Bernardino, California; Whitestown, Indiana; Bristol, Connecticut; and Waco, Texas), as well as in Puerto Rico; Canada; Japan; and Poland.

 Worldwide, there are more than 110 full-time Little League employees.

 For more information on Little League’s divisions of baseball and softball, contact the League Development Department, at 570-326-1921; or email: LLInternational@LittleLeague.org